Configure Status Mapping in Thread

 This group is critical for accurate tracking of resolution workflows and for enabling automated transitions such as closing threads after confirmation.

-The "Started" group includes statuses that indicate active work on a ticket.
+The "Waiting" group includes statuses that indicate active work on a ticket.
 Common examples are:

 • Waiting on Customer